http://science.pjamal.com

 TeamD has a Doctorate Degree (Ph.D)

-Respond to ONE other classmate's post by answering their questions.
+Respond to ONE or more classmate's post by answering their questions.
 You are expected to back up your answer (claim) with evidence.
 Cite your sources if you researched something.
-[Can be done at home]
+[Can be completed at home]

 4) GLOW and GROW Feedback